 Softgen Disadvantages

-- No native mobile apps - critical limitation
+- No native mobile apps—critical limitation for app store distribution

 - Limited customization beyond AI output